bigskysoftware/htmx/www/docs.md

 You should, of course, escape all 3rd party untrusted content that is injected into your site to prevent, among other issues, [XSS attacks](https://en.wikipedia.org/wiki/Cross-site_scripting).
 Attributes starting with `hx-` and `data-hx`, as well as inline `<script>` tags should be filtered.

 It is important to understand that htmx does *not* require inline scripts or `eval()` for most of its features.
 You (or your security team) may use a [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) that intentionally disallows inline scripts and the use of `eval()`.
 This, however, will have *no effect* on htmx functionality, which will still be able to execute JavaScript code placed in htmx attributes and may be a security concern.
+With that said, if your site relies on inline scripts that you do wish to allow and have a CSP in place, you may need to define [htmx.config.inlineScriptNonce](#config)--however, HTMX will add this nonce to *all* inline script tags it encounters, meaning a nonce-based CSP will no longer be effective for HTMX-loaded content.

 To address this, if you don't want a particular part of the DOM to allow for htmx functionality, you can place the `hx-disable` or `data-hx-disable` attribute on the enclosing element of that area.